ibm-cloud-docs/cloud-shell/at-events.md

 Events that {{site.data.keyword.cloud-shell_short}} generates are automatically forwarded to the {{site.data.keyword.at_short}} service instance that is available in the same location.

-{{site.data.keyword.at_short}} can have only one instance per location.
-To view events, you must access the web UI of the {{site.data.keyword.at_short}} service in the same location where your service instance is available.
-For more information, see [Launching the web UI through the {{site.data.keyword.could_notm}} UI](/docs/activity-tracker?topic=activity-tracker-launch).

 ### Launching {{site.data.keyword.logs_full_notm}} from the Observability page
 {: #log-launch-standalone}